gromacs/gromacs/docs/nblib/listed-data-format.rst

-The remaining parts for a feature complete implementation are overloads of ``dispatchInteraction`` for the 3- to 5-center interactions and the type-aware wrappers for all the different kernels implemented in GROMACS.
+The remaining parts for a feature complete implementation are overloads of ``dispatchInteraction`` for the 3- to 5-center interactions and the type-aware wrappers for all the different kernels implemented in
+|Gromacs|.
 They have been omitted for brevity.

 A note on **multithreading**: multithreading is handled above the top-level ``reduceListedForces`` described here.
 For parallel execution, the